kb

 Objective

-The Approach We adopted a mixed-methods strategy to capture both behavioral patterns and attitudinal data.
-This ensured we didn't just understand how users act, but why they feel that way.
+We adopted a mixed-methods strategy to capture both behavioral patterns and attitudinal data.
+This ensured we did not just understand how users act, but why they feel that way.

 Observation Study

-Shadowed 10 users (students & professionals) to track natural navigation and engagement habits.
+Shadowed 10 users (students and professionals) to track natural navigation and engagement habits.

 Competitor Audit